 Dacia Carney vividly remembers driving her newborn son Evan around the quiet streets of her neighbourhood in the wee hours, trying to get him to sleep.
 Evan had his days and nights mixed up, snoozing for stretches during the day, but wide-eyed and ready for fun at night.
 The Calgary mom was exhausted from her newborn's sleep patterns.

 “These clocks drive our circadian rhythms and create an internal timing mechanism that makes us more awake during the day and more tired at night,” she explains.
 “Parents tend to have unrealistic expectations that a newborn baby can adjust to their new world too quickly, after spending nine months in relative darkness.
 They’re just not developmentally ready.”

-In fact, Leigh Anne Newhook, a paediatrician in St. John’s, Nfld., says that for the first six to eight weeks, many, even most, newborns have their days and nights mixed up.
+In fact, Leigh Anne Newhook, a paediatrician in St. John’s, Newfoundland says that for the first six to eight weeks, many, even most, newborns have their days and nights mixed up.
 Around-the-clock feedings also play a big role in this, since little ones have a high biological need to eat, and their tiny tummies empty quickly.